giorgapost/giorgapost/README.md

 # :wave: Hello

-My name is George Apostolakis and I am a Researcher @ [Technical University of Crete](https://www.ece.tuc.gr/index.php?id=4481).
+My name is George Apostolakis and I am a Software Engineer at [Bank of America](https://www.bankofamerica.com/).
+Previously, I worked as a Researcher at [Technical University of Crete](https://www.ece.tuc.gr/index.php?id=4481).

 # Some of my projects are: